Lannik Law, LLC

 Do you believe you will be exempt from estate tax because you do not have enough assets to be taxed?
 When people add up the value of their estates, including often overlooked assets like retirement plans and life insurance policies, they are often surprised to learn that they fall into the taxable range, in Massachusetts, if not federally.
 Beneficiaries could be left with significant estate tax burdens.

-At Lannik Law, LLC, we have more than 30 years of experience using trusts to minimize or eliminate estate taxes for people in Newton and the surrounding area.
+At Lannik Law, LLC, we have more than 30 years of experience using trusts to minimize or eliminate estate taxes for people in Needham and the surrounding area.
 Some of the trusts we use include:

 • AB and ABC trusts